FloorRule/Img2Pdf/README.md

 ## Execution

-Unzip `Img2Pdf.rar`, images go into the `images` folder MAKE SURE you order your images in alphabetic order by naming them `a.png` or `b.png` etc then double-click `Img2Pdf.exe` the merged pdf will appear in the `output_PDF` folder
+Unzip `Img2Pdf.rar`, images go into the `images` folder MAKE SURE you order your images in alphabetic order by naming them `a.png` or `b.png` etc...

+Then double-click `Img2Pdf.exe` the merged pdf will appear in the `output_PDF` folder